fudge5000/CircuitSolver/README.md

 1. Simplify to a certain degree by using Norton / Thevenin and Req

-2. Convert the circuit into a number of non-rhedundant meshes
+2. Convert the circuit into a number of non-redundant meshes

 3. If there is an internal current source, convert to a supermesh

-4. Generate compatability equasions for all supermeshes
+4. Generate compatibility equations for all super-meshes

-5. generate system of KVL equasions for each of the meshes
+5. Generate system of KVL equations for each of the meshes

-6. solve system of equasions using matricies
+6. Solve the system of equations using matrices

 7. Use mesh currents to find currents across all elements